thesp0nge/dawnscanner/Roadmap.md

 * detect insecure direct object reference in Rails applications
 * detect SQLi in Sinatra applications
 * detect SQLi in Padrino applications

+* detect sinks for XSS in Padrino applications
+* detect reflected XSS in Padrino applications
+* detect stored XSS in Sinatra applications
+* detect stored XSS in Padrino applications
+* detect insecure direct object reference in Sinatra applications
+* detect insecure direct object reference in Padrino applications
+* support ERB for in detect\_views (for both Sinatra and Padrino)
+* integration with [codesake.com](http://codesake.com) with a public available APIs to be consumed by codesake beta users.

 ## Version 1.00